aametwally/WEVOTE/README.md

 * BLASTN, Kraken, TIPP, CLARK, and MetaPhlan installed on the machine.
 * g++
 * OpenMP: for multithreading execution.
-* A machine with at least 75 GB to run Kraken and Clark.
+* A machine with RAM of at least 75 GB to run Kraken and Clark.
 You may ignore this prerequisite if you do not use kraken or clark.
 * R: for generating summary statistics, graphs, and messaging the data to be compatible with Phyloseq package.

 </br>